 Further Sights Near Frederiksborg Castle

 It is fairly easy to combine a visit to Frederiksborg Castle with seeing Helsingør with Hamlet’s castle by using public transportation or driving.
-(Drivers may also easily add Roskilde, which sometimes work on public transportation too without backtracking to Copenhagen.)
+(Drivers may also easily add Roskilde, which sometimes works on public transportation too without backtracking to Copenhagen.)
 Other top sights in the region include Fredensborg Palace – a royal residence only open in summer but the gardens are pleasant too – and Louisiana – a wonderful modern art museum overlooking the Øresund with views of Sweden.
+If unable to make it to Frederiksborg Slot, Rosenborg Castle in Copenhagen gives a fairly similar experience and includes the treasury with the Danish crown jewels.